Massage: United States

 In the US, licensure is the highest level of regulation and this restricts anyone without a license from practicing massage therapy or calling themselves by that protected title.
 Certification allows only those who meet certain educational criteria to use the protected title and registration only requires a listing of therapists who apply and meet an educational requirement.
-It is important to note that a massage therapist may be certified, but not licensed.
-Licensing requirements vary per state, and often require additional criteria be met in addition to attending an accredited massage therapy school and passing a required state-specified exam (basically the certification requirements in many states).
 In the US, most certifications are locally based.
-Some states still do not require a license or a certification, but this is changing as more regulatory bodies governing the profession of massage are established in each state.
+A massage therapist may be certified, but not licensed.
+Licensing requirements vary per state, and often require additional criteria be met in addition to attending an accredited massage therapy school and passing a required state-specified exam.
+Only Kansas, Minnesota, and Wyoming, California and Vermont do not require a license or a certification at the state level.
 Some states allow license reciprocity, where licensed massage therapists who relocate can relatively easily obtain a license in their new state.

-In late 2007, the Federation of State Massage Therapy Boards launched a new certification exam titled the MBLEx.
-Currently, 40 states have accepted this certification exam, along with the District of Columbia, Puerto Rico, and the US Virgin Islands.
+In New York State in 2024, a man was arrested and charged with three counts of third-degree Sexual Abuse and three counts of Forcible Touching, as well as New York State Education Department Law violations, for providing massage therapy services without a New York State license to do so.

 In 1997 there were an estimated 114 million visits to massage therapists in the US.
 Massage therapy is the most used type of alternative medicine in hospitals in the United States.
 Between July 2010 and July 2011 roughly 38 million adult Americans (18 percent) had a massage at least once.
 People state that they use massage because they believe that it relieves pain from musculoskeletal injuries and other causes of pain, reduces stress and enhances relaxation, rehabilitates sports injuries, decreases feelings of anxiety and depression, and increases general well-being.

 In a poll of 25–35-year-olds, 79% said they would like their health insurance plan to cover massage.
 In 2006 Duke University Health System opened up a center to integrate medical disciplines with CAM disciplines such as massage therapy and acupuncture.
 There were 15,500 spas in the United States in 2007, with about two-thirds of the visitors being women.

 The number of visits rose from 91 million in 1999 to 136 million in 2003, generating a revenue that equals $11 billion.
 Job outlook for massage therapists was also projected to grow at 20% between 2010 and 2020 by the Bureau of Labor Statistics, faster than the average.